MargaretKrutikova/advent-of-code2018/README.md

 ## Advent of Code 2018

-Solutions to advent of code problems in Typescript in a React app.
+Includes solutions to advent of code 2018:

+- in Typescript in a React app with the ambition to write as much as possible functional style code (e.g. no mutations, no loops ect),
+- in Elm, functional by default :)